 To find your strong competitors, just search for some of the keywords you cover in your content and filter results by “People”:

 Go through user profiles one by one.
-You want to make sure you follow people who are genuine (not bots), who are active on Pinterest right now (not abandoned accounts) and saving content in your niche often.
-Following anyone and everyone is a bad idea because bots or abandoned accounts will not follow you back anyway, plus they would not engage with your pins which is making things worse for your account.
+You want to make sure you follow people who are genuine (not bots), who are active on Pinterest right now (not abandoned accounts), and saving content in your niche often.
+So, following anyone and everyone is a bad idea because bots or abandoned accounts will not follow you back anyway, plus they would not engage with your pins which is making things worse for your account.